mspnp/cloud-design-patterns/docs/priority-queue.md

 ![Figure 3 - Implementing a priority queue with Azure Service Bus topics and subscriptions](images/priority-queue-service-bus.png)

-In the figure above, the application creates several messages and assigns a custom property called `Priority` <<RBC: These were bold in the original content, but since the other bold things were styled as code below I made these match, which may be wrong.>> in each message with a value, either `High` or `Low`.
+In the figure above, the application creates several messages and assigns a custom property called `Priority` in each message with a value, either `High` or `Low`.
 The application posts these messages to a topic.
 The topic has two associated subscriptions that both filter messages by examining the `Priority` property.
 One subscription accepts messages where the `Priority` property is set to `High`, and the other accepts messages where the `Priority` property is set to `Low`.
 A pool of consumers reads messages from each subscription.
 The high priority subscription has a larger pool, and these consumers might be running on more powerful computers with more resources available than the consumers in the low priority pool.

 Note that there's nothing special about the designation of high and low priority messages in this example.
 They're simply labels specified as properties in each message, and are used to direct messages to a specific subscription.
 If additional priorities are required, it's relatively easy to create further subscriptions and pools of consumer processes to handle these priorities.

-The PriorityQueue solution available from [GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/priority-queue) contains an implementation of this approach.
-This solution contains two worker role projects <<RBC: Plural "roles" paired with plural "projects" read very oddly to me.
-Does this work?>> named `PriorityQueue.High` and `PriorityQueue.Low`.
+The PriorityQueue solution available on [GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/priority-queue) contains an implementation of this approach.
+This solution contains two worker role projects named `PriorityQueue.High` and `PriorityQueue.Low`.
 These worker roles inherit from the `PriorityWorkerRole` class that contains the functionality for connecting to a specified subscription in the `OnStart` method.

 The `PriorityQueue.High` and `PriorityQueue.Low` worker roles connect to different subscriptions, defined by their configuration settings.
 An administrator can configure different numbers of each role to be run.
 Typically there'll be more instances of the `PriorityQueue.High` worker role than the `PriorityQueue.Low` worker role.